Ways to remember and honor 12 lives lost in 2019 Virginia Beach mass shooting

-VIRGINIA BEACH, Va. — Monday, May 31, 2021 is the second year anniversary of the Virginia Beach mass shooting.
-The week prior, the City of Virginia Beach set up different ways to honor and remember the 12 people from Hampton Roads who lost their lives during the tragedy.
+VIRGINIA BEACH, Va. — Monday, May 31, 2021, is the second year anniversary of the Virginia Beach mass shooting.
+Last week, the City of Virginia Beach set up different ways to honor and remember the 12 people from Hampton Roads who lost their lives during the tragedy.

 The words and messages written on banners meant to honor the 12 victims of the Virginia Beach mass shooting are growing strong.